Use the React project template with ASP.NET Core

 The template is equivalent to creating both an ASP.NET Core project to act as an API backend, and a standard CRA React project to act as a UI, but with the convenience of hosting both in a single app project that can be built and published as a single unit.

 Create a new app

-If you have ASP.NET Core 2.1 installed, there's no need to install the React project template.
+If you have ASP.NET Core 2.1 or later installed, there's no need to install the React project template.

 Create a new project from a command prompt using the command

 dotnet new react in an empty directory.
 For example, the following commands create the app in a my-new-app directory and switch to that directory:

 Run the app from either Visual Studio or the .NET Core CLI:

 Open the generated .csproj file, and run the app as normal from there.

 The build process restores npm dependencies on the first run, which can take several minutes.
 Subsequent builds are much faster.

 The project template creates an ASP.NET Core app and a React app.
 The ASP.NET Core app is intended to be used for data access, authorization, and other server-side concerns.
 The React app, residing in the ClientApp subdirectory, is intended to be used for all UI concerns.